-Fort Monroe is a large complex which includes 170 buildings.
+Fort Monroe is a large complex that includes 170 buildings.
 Although the area has been a strategic point with some type of fort on it since the early 1600s, Fort Monroe was built in the first half of the 1800s.

 Confederate President Jefferson Davis was imprisoned there for two years and it also became a point where many slaves gained their freedom, thus getting the nickname “Freedom’s Fortress”.

 Today you can visit the fort, as well as the Casemate Museum, which tells about the history of the fort since the early 1600s.
 Both the fort and the museum within are free of charge.